Tom and Jerry: Controversies

 A frame from the short The Truce Hurts.
 The characters in this shot have turned into black stereotypes after a passing car splashed mud on their faces.
 Scenes such as this are frequently highly edited or cut from modern broadcasts of Tom and Jerry.

 Like many animated cartoons from the 1930s to the 1950s, Tom and Jerry featured racial stereotypes.
 After explosions, for example, characters with blasted faces would resemble blackface stereotypes, with large lips and bow-tied hair.
 Perhaps the most controversial element of the show is the character Mammy Two Shoes, a poor black maid who speaks in a stereotypical "black accent".
-Today, the blackface gags are often censored when these shots are aired.
+Today, the blackface gags are often censored when these shorts are aired.

 Following the 1949 re-issue of the 1943 Tom and Jerry short The Lonesome Mouse, the NAACP, which had begun protesting stereotypical and racist depictions of African-Americans in Hollywood cinema, began a campaign against the use of the maid character in the Tom and Jerry shorts.
 Lillian Randolph left her role as the voice of Mammy Two Shoes in 1952 to instead take a job on television in Amos & Andy, and Hanna and Barbera retired the character at that time.

 In the 1960s, shorts featuring Mammy Two Shoes were re-animated in part by Chuck Jones' team at MGM, alongside their work on the newer entries produced by Jones, in order to be shown on television.
 These versions of the shorts replace the African-American maid with a white woman, voiced by June Foray with an Irish accent.
 These versions of the Tom and Jerry shorts were broadcast on television until the MGM catalog's acquisition by Turner in 1986.
 Turner redubbed Mammy Two Shoes' voice in these shorts in the mid-1990s to make the character sound less stereotypical.